Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-7-platforms.md

 in any way that the end-user cared to control;
 they had no significant input and no output beside the user experience.
 I dubbed the concept _autistic applications_.
-But when Ngnghm tried to translate the Houyhnhnm expression for the concept, it was more like _interactive documents_.
+But when Ann tried to translate the Houyhnhnm expression for the concept, it sounded more like _interactive documents_.

 In any case, these things look pretty much the same in Houyhnhnm computing systems and Human computer systems: